AdithyaSM31/Aura-The-Autonomus-Treasury-Analyst-Deploy/README.md

 For issues and questions:
 - Check the console for error messages
 - Ensure both frontend and backend are running
-- Verify your Gemini API key is correctly configured
+- Verify your Groq API key is correctly configured in `.env` file
+- See `DEPLOYMENT.md` for deployment instructions
+- See `SECURITY.md` for security best practices

 ---